wp-plugins/activitysparks/readme.txt

 == Frequently Asked Questions ==

-= How to use it if I don't want to call a widget in the sidebar? =
+= Can I use it if I don't want to call a widget in the sidebar? =

 Basic template tag support was added in v0.3.
 The following code checks for plugin activation and renders with the default settings.